dwfig/capitol_eye/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the backend of our Mod 3 Project, where the Postgres database will interact with the Rails application that supports our app.

-* Ruby version
+* Ruby version 2.3.3

 * System dependencies